merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/09_Products.md

-In the column Apply you need to select discount percentage (Percent) or fixed amount (Fixed).
+In the column Apply, you need to select the discount percentage or fixed amount.
 In the column Discount Amount, type the value that you want.